jeffreyfjohnson/gas-finance-tracker/README.md

 - Add more categories to the `overview` sheet of the spreadsheet.
 These will propogate a few places throughout the spreadsheet
 - Speaking of categories, in the `categories` sheet, you can define default categories if the transaction description contains a certain string
   - for instance if you mapped `safeway` to the `Groceries` category, and a transaction came in with description `SAFEWAYGROCERY #4321`, that transaction will automatically be categorized as `Groceries`
+- Using a similar process you used to schedule the main part of the script, you can have it email you every day/week/whatever if there are expenses missing categories, or income missing a description.
+Just go through the same process as above, but select the `remind` function instead of `getTransactionsForDay`
 - In the `rules` sheet, you can get more advanced with your customization.
 For any of the first 3 columns aka the "if" columns, you can put what strings need to be present in the email, description or extra data, in order for the following modifications to apply
   - if any of the first 3 columns are empty, they are ignored for that rule
   - email is self explanatory, use one of the following: